ivvycode/apidocs/venues/getoraddbookingdata/add-or-update-booking-attendee.md

 | email | string | required | The email address of the booking attendee. |
 | dietaryRequirement | string | optional | The dietary requirements of the booking attendee. |
 | menuItems | array | optional | The list of menu items that is included in the booking attendee menu.
 See [Menu Item](add-or-update-booking-attendee.md#menu-item) section for details of each item  |

+## Add Or Update
+When id or hash are not provided, it will create new booking attendee.
+Other wise it will update booking attendee based on hash/id.
+When id and hash both are present in the request, hash will be ignored.

 ## Menu Item